There is something incredibly fascinating about a pregnant belly.

 In reality, your post baby belly could hang around for months or years.

-This depends a lot on your genes, as well as on your health and fitness level – before and during pregnancy.
+This depends on your genes, your body mass index, and your health and fitness level – before and during pregnancy.
+Healthy weight gain during pregnancy can mean an easier recovery after birth.

-Even the most body-positive women still wonder how long it will take for their post baby belly to disappear.
+Even the most body-positive women still wonder how long it takes for their post baby belly to disappear.

 Feeling strong and healthy is more important than how you look.